 What is rule branching?

-When configuring automation rules, it's possible to create a separate section of the rule and perform actions on related issues - this is referred to as branching.
-This is in reference to the rule no longer executing in a linear fashion, but instead expanding out to multiple paths.
+When configuring automation rules, it's possible to create a separate section of the rule and perform actions on related work items — this is referred to as branching.
+This is in reference to the rule no longer executing in a linear fashion and, instead, branching into multiple paths.

-For example, a rule that’s triggered when an issue transitions to Done could also have a branch that performs separate actions on that issue’s subtasks.
+For example, a rule that’s triggered when a work item transitions to Done could also have a branch that performs separate actions on that work item’s subtasks.

 Example